Name: Bloody Romance (web drama) 媚者无疆

 Gong Zi/Li Si Yuan [Duke of Ning] Played by Wang Duo

 Wan Mei is lovely.
-What makes her special is that no matter what goes on whether it heartbreak, difficulties, enjoyments she always keeps her femininity.
+What makes her special is that no matter what goes on whether it is heartbreak, difficulties, enjoyments she always keeps her femininity.
 She quickly becomes attached to Chang An.
 He is the only person on the planet who cares about her.
 No matter the ups and downs, she just wants Chang An.
-I must say that her performances is best shared with either of the two main leads, they elevate the scene and her acting .
-But I suppose that’s the whole point, their influences is what brings her to life.
+I must say that her performances are best shared with either of the two main leads, they elevate the scene and her acting.
+But I suppose that’s the whole point, their influences are what brings her to life.
 Chang An’s love gives her hope and The Gong Zi agenda brings out her skill and ambition.

 The king is an absolute psychopath – incredible acting and frequently I re-watched his scenes.
 Everything about this character was perfect, from disturbing behavior, expressions, tone of voice, costumes, body language, you name it.
 I could not track down the actor’s name.
 Please let me know if you know who the actor is.